ryx/datalayer.js/README.md

 datalayer.broadcast('page-loaded', {"page":{"type":"homepage","name":"My homepage"}});
 ```

+There are also other ways of communicating with the datalayer, most notably the one provided by the [methodQueue extension](src/extensions/methodQueue).
+It allows you to access the datalayer.js API by using a global Array-like object named `_d7rq` (which translates to "datalayerqueue" ;) ..).
+Refer to the [extension documentation](src/extensions/methodQueue/README.md) for more details.

 ### Extensions
 In a real application you'll likely want to use extensions.
 Extensions provide more, really powerful ways of interacting with the datalayer.
-One common usecase is the [metadata extension](src/extensions/metadata) which aggregates data from the markup and passes it to the datalayer.
+One common usecase is the [metadata extension](src/extensions/metadata) which aggregates rendertime data (and events) from the markup and passes it to the datalayer.
 This can be done with:

 ```javascript
 import metadata from 'datalayerjs/extensions/metadata';